The NIDA International Program works with partners to develop and disseminate educational and networking opportunities.

 - Dutch Summer Institute on Alcohol, Drugs & Addictions

-Focuses on international networking and multidisciplinary approaches to drug policy, prevention, and evidence-based treatment that bridge the gap between research and practice.
+Focuses on international networking and multidisciplinary approaches to drug policy, prevention, and evidence-based treatments that bridge the gap between research and practice.

 - European Monitoring Centre for Drugs and Drug Addiction (EMCDDA) European Summer School

-Multidisciplinary, 2-week program for students and professionals focused on European drug policy.
+Multidisciplinary, two-week program for students and professionals focused on European drug policy.

 - Fogarty International Center (Fogarty) Research Training Opportunities

 Fogarty offers opportunities to train researchers in a variety of global health topics.
-Through its programs, Fogarty and its partners throughout the National Institutes of Health (NIH) are working to build sustainable research capacity in low- and middle-income countries.
+Through its programs, Fogarty and its partners throughout NIH are working to build sustainable research capacity in low- and middle-income countries.

-- Training Opportunities Available for U.S. and International Scientists (150KB)
+- Training Opportunities Available for U.S. and International Scientists (PDF, 150KB)